frontendpatterns/frontendpatterns.dev/src/content/patterns/web-component-wrapper.md

 ---
 # Web Component Wrapper

-Wrap framework components as web components for cross-framework interoperability.

 ## Problem

 Without this pattern, the premise that wrapping framework components as web components for cross-framework interoperability falls apart, and small changes trigger cascading regressions.